Constructive approximation on graded meshes for the integral fractional Laplacian: Numerical Experiments

+We subordinate the $\GREEDY$ algorithm to the surrogate estimator $\mathcal{E}_T(u)$.
+The preceding subadditivity property of $\mathcal{E}_T(u)$ guarantees that Step 3 (cardinality bound 2) of the proof of Theorem \ref{T:greedy} (quasi-optimal error estimate for $d \ge 2$) is still valid for $\mathcal{E}_T(u)$ and that $\GREEDY$ delivers an error estimate similar to \eqref{eq:error-est}.
+We stress that the presence of the logarithmic factor in \eqref{eq:subadditivity}, due to the lack of uniform summability of $\mathcal{E}_T(u)$, is consistent with Remark \ref{R:logarithm} (logarithmic factor).

-Starting from a coarse mesh, we construct a sequence of nested bisection grids and compute finite element errors in the $\tHs$-norm.
-Due to the lack of a closed expression for the solution of \eqref{eq:Dirichlet} in this setting, we used a solution on a highly refined mesh as a surrogate.
-The right panel in Figure \ref{fig:numerical} displays the results of our numerical experiments.
-These show a good agreement with the expected linear rate from Theorem \ref{T:greedy} (quasi-optimal error estimate for $d \ge 2$), even though $\Omega$ does not satisfy an exterior ball condition.
+To create a sequence of meshes $\T_k$ and examine the error decay $\|u-\Pi_{\T_k}u\|_{\wt{H}^s(\Omega)}$ in terms of $\#\T_k$, we run $\GREEDY$ with tolerance $\delta_k = 2^{-k} \cdot 10^{-2}$, $k = 2, \ldots 5$.
+We stress that the marking strategy $\mathcal{E}_T(u) > \delta_k$ is independent of $s$ and insensitive to the presence of reentrant corners.
+This is reflected in Figure \ref{fig:numerical}, whose left and middle panels depict meshes with $\#\T = 9504$ elements and $\#\T = 15118$ elements, respectively.
+Due to the lack of a closed expression for the solution $u$ of \eqref{eq:Dirichlet} in this setting, we used a solution on a highly refined mesh as a surrogate of $u$ to compute the desired error $\|u-\Pi_{\T_k}u\|_{\wt{H}^s(\Omega)}$.
+The right panel in Figure \ref{fig:numerical} displays our computational orders of convergence.
+They show a good agreement with the expected log-linear rate from Theorem \ref{T:greedy} (quasi-optimal error estimate for $d \ge 2$), even though $\Omega$ does not satisfy the sufficient conditions leading to \eqref{eq:Holder-regularity}.
+We refer to Remark \ref{rmk:corners} (corner singularities in two dimensions) for further discussion.